-Annually, the performance and competence of licensed operators will be observed and evaluated during a reactor reactivity manipulation.
-The evaluation should include: oral examination on normal and emergency operating procedures and understanding of apparatus and mechanisms pertaining to the operations of the reactor.
+At 12-month intervals, the performance and competence of licensed RO and SROs will be observed and evaluated during a reactor reactivity manipulation.
+The evaluation shall include: oral examination on normal and emergency operating procedures and understanding of apparatus and mechanisms pertaining to the operations of the reactor.
+The evaluation shall be completed no later than the last day of the 12 month.